Onsite Registration is Available Join us this wekeend!

-The Shenandoah Mountain Bike Festival originated in 1997 and has since become a highlight of Virginia’s fall cycling scene.
-The Festival is the largest fundraiser for the Shenandoah Valley Bicycle Coalition (SVBC) — the funds from the Festival help SVBC achieve our goals of Building better communities in the Vally.
+The Shenandoah Mountain Bike Festival originated in 1997 and remains a volunteer-run event.
+The Festival is the largest fundraiser for the Shenandoah Valley Bicycle Coalition (SVBC) proceeds from the Festival help the Coalition achieve our goals of Building better communities in the Vally.
 The Festival is held at the beautiful Stokesville Campground.

-- Weekend of riding, trail work, eating and hanging out
+- A weekend of riding, trail work, eating and hanging out

-- All proceeds will benefit the Shenandoah Valley Bicycle Coalition
+- All proceeds benefit the Shenandoah Valley Bicycle Coalition

 - Stokesville, VA is in the heart of the George Washington National Forest 25 miles southwest of Harrisonburg, Virginia